bitcoinops/bitcoinops.github.io/about.md

 [dashboard]: https://dashboard.bitcoinops.org/
 [blog]: /en/blog/

+If you're an engineer or manager at a Bitcoin company or an open source contributor and you'd like to be a part of this, please contact us at [info@bitcoinops.org](mailto:info@bitcoinops.org).

+## Funding

 Optech does not exist to make a profit, and all materials and documentation produced are released under the MIT license.
-We are supported by our generous founding sponsors and contributions from member companies.

-If you're an engineer or manager at a Bitcoin company or an open source contributor and you'd like to be a part of this, please contact us at [info@bitcoinops.org](mailto:info@bitcoinops.org).
+Seed funding was provided by Wences Casares and John Pfeffer to cover outside contractors and incidental expenses.
+Resources are provided by Chaincode Labs to support Optech.

+Our generous member companies pay an annual contribution to cover expenses.

 ## Principles and associates of Optech: